 How will this project solve this problem?

-DARE Network will cooperate with other local community based organizations to determine the most sustainable way to implement it's programming in Karen State inside Burma.
-Travelling to villages inside 2 districts, DARE will speak with village leaders, villagers, local authorities, teachers, medics & drug addicts (where safe to do so).
+DARE Network will provide prevention education workshops to 20 villages in Karen State, which will determine the most sustainable way to implement our programming in Karen State, Burma.
+DARE will cooperate with village leaders, villagers, local authorities, community organisations, teachers, medics & drug addicts (where safe to do so).
 The information gathered will be the starting point to help people get addiction education and treatment that they can implement themselves, in their conditions.